idf_component_manager.yml Configuration File

-The IDF Component Manager configuration file, which is named idf_component_manager.yml, a YAML file that contains a set of different profiles.
-Each profile is a set of configurations that are used to define the behavior of where to upload or download the components.
+The IDF Component Manager configuration file, named idf_component_manager.yml, is a YAML file that defines a set of profiles.
+Each profile is a collection of configurations that determines where components are uploaded from or downloaded to.

-By default, the configuration file is located at the following path:
+By default, the configuration file is located in the following paths:

 C:/Users/YOUR_USERNAME/.espressif